joelsewhere/illinois-gaming/README.md

 # Counter Factual Analysis
 The $380,000 number is likely inflated.
-Let's take the relationship contained without our terminal_count coefficient and calculate the counter factual revenue that, according to our model, a casino would have received if video gambling had not been present.
+Let's take the relationship contained without our terminal_count coefficient and calculate the counter factual revenue that, according to our model, a casino would have received if video gambling had not been present, and instead apply the community level  mean and standard deviation.

 ![](static/counter_factual.png)